Tejas-Ladhani/Miwok-App/README.md

 for more : https://en.wikipedia.org/wiki/Miwok_languages

 ## About this Application:
-This **Android application** is made as a contribution towards preservation of endangered languages (Miwok is one of them).
+This **Android application** is a contribution towards preservation of endangered languages (Miwok is one of them).By using this application user can learn the basics as well as the pronouciations of different words in Miwok Language.
 <br>
 * Language used : **JAVA**
 * compileSdkVersion : **30**